JazminVidal/gop-dnn-epadb/README.md

 ```

 4. Set the following lines in the file path.sh inside the repository's top directory:

+Path to Epa-DB should be an absolute path.

 ```
 export KALDI_ROOT=path/to/where/your/kaldi-trunk/is
 export EPADB_ROOT=path/to/where/epadb/is